Crozier Catholic School Scholarships

 - Students must attend or be entering Catholic elementary school or high school in the Diocese of Phoenix (pre-K not eligible) in the year of the award.

-*Awards will be announced in July and funds will be disbursed directly to the child(ren)'s school.
+*Awards will be announced in mid September and funds will be disbursed directly to the child(ren)'s school.
 All eligible applicants who complete a full application will receive an award.

 Frequently Asked Questions: